Skip to Content

 A resort known as being more “kid-friendly” than others, there are plenty of things to do at and near Excalibur.

-Tournament of Kings: Among the more unique things to do at Excalibur, the Tournament of Kings dinner show allows guests to enjoy dinner while exploring the story of King Arthur.
+Tournament of Kings: The Tournament of Kings dinner show allows guests to enjoy dinner while watching the story of King Arthur play out in the arena below.

 With an authentic medieval vibe complete with horses, jousting, and even dragons, the show could be a fun and differentiated experience to take in.